 The Information Line is often the first port of call for a person with MS and/or a family member.
 This is a confidential service, and the main thrust is the provision of reliable and accurate information and support in a timely fashion.
 The information is given on an individual basis to people affected by MS ("PaMS") and health professionals through the MS Information Line - Telephone - 0818 233 233.
-In 2023 the Information Line received 337 contacts.
+In 2023 the Information Line received 900 calls, 750 emails, and made 250 social media responses.
 The information line also provides information to Regional Staff, and to other services and/or agencies as appropriate.